 Tax Deductibility of Compensation Expense.
 Section 162(m) of the Internal Revenue Code generally places a \$1 million limit on the amount of compensation a publicly held company can deduct in any tax year on compensation paid to "covered employees."
 Prior to the passage of the 2017 Tax Cuts and Jobs Act, performance-based compensation paid to our "covered employees," such as annual cash incentives and performance-based RSUs, was generally excluded from this \$1 million deduction limit.
 As a result of changes in the tax law, this previously-available exclusion for performance-based compensation is generally no longer available after 2018.
-While the Compensation and Human Resources Committee considers tax deductibility as one of many factors in determining executive compensation program even if such compensation is not tax deductible by the Company and may modify compensation that was initially intended to be tax deductible if it determines that such modifications are consistent with the Company's business needs.
+While the Compensation and Human Resources Committee considers tax deductibility as one of many factors in determining executive compensation, the Compensation and Human Resources Committee will award compensation that it determines to be consistent with the goals of our executive compensation program even if such compensation is not tax deductible by the Company and may modify compensation that was initially intended to be tax deductible if it determines that such modifications are consistent with the Company's business needs.
 Thus, a majority of the amounts payable under our executive compensation arrangements will not be tax deductible or, if initially intended to be tax deductible, may not actually receive this treatment.